 A lot.

 We’re not talking misty eyes, or a few tears rolling down her face.
-Lots of Christians pray with our eyes closed, and you’ll naturally get tears when you squeeze ’em tight, but nope, this wasn’t that either.
+Lots of Christians pray with our eyes closed, and you’ll naturally get tears when you squeeze ’em tight—but nope, this wasn’t that either.
 We’re talking full-on snotty blubbering.
-Like her child just died or something.
+Like her child just died.

-That first prayer meeting she attended, the women of our prayer meeting gathered round her, hugged her, prayed for God to comfort her, asked God to help whatever had her so sorrowful, asked whether there was anything they could do.
-Took ’em the rest of the prayer meeting—and then some.
-(I had to stick around afterward as they tried to minister to her, ’cause I had to lock the building.
+That first prayer meeting she attended, the women of our prayer meeting gathered round her, hugged her, prayed for God to comfort her, asked God to help whatever had her so sorrowful, and asked whether there was anything they could do.
+Took ’em the rest of the prayer meeting.
+And then some!
+I had to stick around afterward as they tried to minister to her, ’cause I had to lock the building.
 I didn’t get home till 10

 The next week: Same deal.
-We came to pray, and so did she… and the next thing you know, she’s bawling and moaning, and the women tried to comfort her again, and we again went overtime doing so.
+We came to pray, and so did she.
+Next thing you know, she’s bawling and moaning, and the women are trying to comfort her again, and we again went overtime doing so.

 The third week: One woman went over to pray with and comfort her.
 The rest were telling me, “Oh, she has some serious emotional issues.
 She needs therapy, not prayer.”